snabbco/snabb/src/program/l2vpn/README.md

         }
         ```

+        `gre` is supported for IPv4 anf IPv6 transports, but `l2tpv3`
+        is restricted to IPv6 by its specification.

         The `<value>` for the L2TPv3 cookies must be Lua strings that
         evaluate to 8-byte binary objects.
 For example, the sequence
         of 8 bytes of zero can be represented as